gekkehenkie11/Emporia-VUE-fix/README.md

 WARNING ONLY TESTED ON VUE2 !!!!

-If you have a 3 phase system at home and you have hooked up 2 phases to 1 breaker, then you'll need this fix.
-If you have a 2 phase system and there's a 120 degrees angle between your two phases (so it's not really true two phases) you will also need this.
+If you have a 3 phase system at home and you have hooked up 2 phases to 1 breaker OR if you have a 2 phase system and there's a 120 degrees angle between your two phases (so it's not really true two phases) you might want to flash this fix.
+It will allow you to use only 1 CT on one of the two legs.

 Right now it's quick and dirty.
 I changed it so that the first mux blocks assume 2 phases to the breaker.
 So this means port: